What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 How does the prudent employer decide which employees should return to the workplace?

-Even if there is no applicable law or document that has the force and effect of law, when determining who should return to work, the prudent employer will consider applicable orders and guidance from many sources, such as that from the EEOC, the DOL, OSHA, the CDC, the WHO, and state or local equivalents of federal agencies.
-See e.g. What You Should Know About COVID-19 and the ADA, the Rehabilitation Act, and Other EEO Laws.
+Even if there is no applicable law or document that has the force and effect of law, when determining who should return to work, employers will consider applicable orders and guidance from many sources, such as that from the EEOC, DOL, OSHA, CDC, and state or local equivalents of federal agencies.
+See, e.g. here.
 There may be competing considerations.
 For example, it may be necessary to allow someone with a legally-cognizable disability to work from home and/or even stay home without working if such would be a reasonable accommodation.
 See Part D (Reasonable Accommodation) of the EEOC’s Technical Assistance Question and Answers.
 But be careful, because the EEOC takes the position that an employer should not prohibit an employee in a high-risk category as identified by the CDC (e.g. 65 or over or with certain medical conditions) from returning to work unless the employer can establish that the employee has a legally-cognizable disability that poses a “direct threat” to that employee’s health that cannot be eliminated or reduced by providing a reasonable accommodation, a burden that may likely be difficult to establish.
 See Parts C and G (particularly questions C5 and G4) of the EEOC’s Technical Assistance Question and Answers.

 - Consider equal-employment-opportunity and health-and-safety related issues.

 - Consider allowing employees to volunteer to return to work, rather than dictating which employees must return to work.